 Monoculars definitely have the heads-up in situations like this.
 They're very discrete to use, and they increase your chances of covertness.
 They can be as slim as the size of your thumb.
 Their ultimate convenience is its portability and size.
 There's no debating these advantages.

 However, binoculars are almost always the most practical optic to use for many scenarios because of its user-friendliness, ability to be versatile with many specialist features, and its deep dimensional image quality.

 The bottom line is, be activity-specific with your optics.
-For recreational use, the monocular is the most obvious buy.
+For recreational use, a good monocular is the most obvious buy.
 For specific use where detail and acuteness is required for longer periods of time, a binocular is your best buy.

-A monocular doesn’t replace a bino, and a bino doesn’t replace a monocular.
-There’s a time and place for each optic to have its 15 minutes of fame.
+A monocular doesn't replace a binocular, and a binocular doesn't replace a monocular.
+There's a time and place for each optic to have its 15 minutes of fame.